fox0430/reni/README.md

 A pure Nim regex engine that replicates the syntax and semantics of [Oniguruma](https://github.com/kkos/oniguruma).

+This project aims to implement a tmLanguage parser.

 ## Features

 - Capture groups (numbered and named)